 - Defective auto part

 Determining the Cost of a Personal Injury

-In order to determine the cost of a personal injury to our clients, Mr. Weber consults experienced medical economists and life-care planners.
-When considering immediate costs, Mr. Weber takes into account costs associated with hospitalization, surgery, and medical equipment.
+In order to determine the cost of a personal injury to our clients, Matt consults experienced medical economists and life-care planners.
+When considering immediate costs, Matt takes into account costs associated with hospitalization, surgery, and medical equipment.
 When projecting costs across months or years, he considers costs associated with in-home nursing care, physical therapy, emotional trauma, diminished quality of life, and lost wages.
-Mr. Weber also helps prepare our clients for life after a settlement or award by explaining the advantages of a structured settlement or special needs trust and the tax and Medicaid eligibility issues involved.
+Matt also helps prepare our clients for life after a settlement or award by explaining the advantages of a structured settlement or special needs trust and the tax and Medicaid eligibility issues involved.